KatherineMichel/agile-sprint-playbook/combination-_user_testing.md

 Study planning

-Assign roles to team members (Usability Study Process and Materials Checklist)
+Assign roles to study team members (Usability Study Process and Materials Checklist)
 * Facilitator
 * Note taker(s) – may want to have one to take notes on what the users say and one to take notes on the paths they take looking for information
 * Observer caretaker (this person explains expectations/directions to the observers and facilitates a discussion with them, if necessary, after they observe each session
 * Video editor (in case video clips are required)
 * Recruitment manager

-Assemble materials for study team (Usability Study Process and Materials Checklist)
-* Study script (facilitator script, scenarios, pre/post questions)
-* Success criteria
-* Issue tracking spreadsheet
-* Participant names/emails/phone numbers (remote only)
-* URLs for surveys that you’ll need to place in the chat window (remote only)
-* Call in number for team to debrief after each session (if team is not collocated)

-Schedule observers (Usability Study Process and Materials Checklist)
+Schedule observers/assemble materials (Usability Study Process and Materials Checklist)
 * Create list of rules for observers
 * Send invites to observers; include brief description of test process and rules for observers
 * Schedule observers to attend the usability test session(s) and note the names on the daily schedule for reference

-Assemble materials for observers (Usability Study Process and Materials Checklist)
-* Study script (facilitator script, scenarios, pre/post questions)
 * Rules of behavior for observers
 * Note taking forms for observers
-* Success criteria

 * [Nielson Norman Group How to Recruit Participants for Usability Studies Report](http://media.nngroup.com/media/reports/free/How_To_Recruit_Participants_for_Usability_Studies.pdf)